 Chilean business consultants Jose A. Pino and Hugo A. Mora sought to find out why there was little success in electronic group calendaring systems.
 According to the experts, they hypothesized that the reason could be on how time meeting coordination was approached.
 They cited two traditional approaches; one was where individuals would input their time availability in the computer while the second was the traditional model where meeting coordinators – who are most likely to be personal assistants to executives – choose the best time for the meeting in line with the executives’ availability.
 This second approach does not take into consideration the availability of the rest of the team and the meeting time is thus cast in stone.
 Woe unto you if you had other plans as you would have to either cancel them or send an apology.
 Pino and Mora thus propose a model in which employees’ personal preferences are important.

 And now, most appointment schedulers come with a feature that allows one to share unique scheduling links with prospective customers and clients.
 Each individual thereafter buffers time according to their preference.
 This eliminates the need to ask the question, ‘what time works for you?’ and all you need to do is to set your availability regarding days and time, save and the scheduler will handle the rest for you.

 2. Can be set up quickly

 Let’s face it, we live in an instant world – instant cash, instant food, instant gaming, instant love and so much more.
-Why then would anyone want to complicate a process as simple as scheduling a meeting through a long, winding set up process?
-An appointment scheduler should cost you as little time as possible to set up as they are meant to save you time, right.
+Why then would anyone want to complicate a process as simple as scheduling a meeting through a long, winding setup process?
+An appointment scheduler should cost (check Schedule. cc pricing) you as little time as possible to set up as they are meant to save you time, right.
 It should take you five minutes tops to create your account and set up your preferences.